-- Achieving set out goals but never at the cost of someone else.
+- Achieving goals but never at the cost of someone else.

 - Love for his or her family.

-In other words, love something or someone greater than oneself.
+In other words, view your success by loving something or someone greater than yourself.

-So now how do you view success?
-I hope this post helps you to think on it and if a change or approach needs to happen, I pray you do it.
-I also want to point out Leonardo De Vinci was a great man, but a mysterious one.
-I do not claim to know his heart only God does.
-I’ve used him as an example in this article to help us grasp something, an idea that what we see as successful, simply sometimes is not.
-I truly hope to find the inventor one day in heaven and finally ask him the story that plagues many a mind, the story of the Mona Lisa.
+In ending, I want to state that Leonardo De Vinci was a great man, but a mysterious one.
+I do not claim to know his heart; only God does.
+I’ve used him as an example in this article to help us grasp something, an idea that what we see as successful, sometimes is not.